ericmjl/nxviz/docs/theory.md

 3. Transparency comes next,
 4. Colour is the last.

-In visualizing qualitative data, however, colour is an excellent first choice to begin with, provided you don't have too many categories to visualize (12 is a good upper limit).
+In visualizing qualitative data, however, colour is an excellent first choice to begin with, provided you don't have too many categories to visualize (12 is a sane upper limit).

-In a graph visualization, the most obvious aesthetic properties that we can control are:
+In a graph visualization,
+the most obvious visual properties that we can control are:

 1. The size (area) of nodes,
 2. Their colour,